 Future medics N.B. applicants must spend some time in the two years before applying to med school working in a medical environment.
 This criterion ensures that students have the particular aptitude and personality that is required for such a vocational career.
 Work experience can be in any medical area, including working as a first aider or in a care home.
 Further details can be found here via the Medical Schools Council website.

 Those considering more vocational degrees such as teaching or veterinary science might also consider related work experience to ensure they comprehend the career options that their chosen degree could lead to.
 To a certain extent, all careers have vocational aspects which is one reason why work experience is so valuable to students, enabling them to discover passions as well as some new strengths or maybe weakness that can be worked on.
 Work experience is also valued by universities when reading personal statements.

-Write the first draft of your personal statement.
+During the holidays write the first draft of your personal statement.
 It does not have to be brilliant, but please do leave plenty of time for this in order to ensure all the information can be carefully crafted in the most intelligent way possible within the restricted 47 lines or 4000 characters.
 If applying for two or more different degree courses at five universities creating a 'one size fits all' personal statement can present a challenge, but others have been there before and achieved it.
 The rule of thumb is to write your personal statement to fit your first choice of university, particularly if it is Oxbridge.

 UCAS has excellent advice regarding how to construct a strong personal statement relevant to each degree field.
 We suggest reading it.

 If a school referee is not an option, start considering who would be a good referee, someone who understands your academic potential and is not a member of the family or a family friend.
 Contact a previous employer, work experience supervisor or teacher who knows you reasonably well.